by Nebula Haze

 Some types of predatory mites, like Neoseiulus type mites, love to eat broad mites.
 Supplementing your garden with extra predators can help bring down broad mite numbers.
 However, it’s not enough to fix the problem on their own and unfortunately, a lot of the other remedies on this page will also kill predatory mites.

-If you don’t want to use any pesticides, get predatory mites to help eat all your broad mites.
+If you don’t want to use pesticides, or want some extra help, get predatory mites to help eat all your broad mites.